Universal secure access and offboarding

 Texas Baptists’ rapid transformation created additional security challenges for safe access to SaaS applications outside the direct control and management of the IT or security team.
 Each year, Texas Baptists have cohorts of users changing roles, responsibilities, and even leaving the organization just in time for another round of ministers and ministry teams to join.

-At the same time, Texas Baptists was expanding the reach of its ministries and ministers to nearly encompass the globe, leading to an exponential diversity of SaaS services within each individualized ministry need.
-The only constant factor was identity.
+The continuous fluctuation of users was matched only by the sheer number of SaaS applications, tallying up to an average of 62 new apps per year.
+At the same time, Texas Baptists were expanding the reach of its ministries and ministers to nearly encompass the globe, leading to an exponential diversity of SaaS services within each individualized ministry need.

-Texas Baptists chose Grip for its identity-based SaaS discovery to reveal user-SaaS relationships and to automate actions, such as offboarding to mitigate risk.
 Additionally, Grip’s SaaS security innovation enabled the security team to pinpoint identities whenever and wherever SaaS was used — identifying key areas of opportunity to remove redundancy, reclaim licenses, and consolidate redundancies as they emerged.

 Finally, Texas Baptists leveraged Grip’s automated offboarding enabled to remove the risk of unauthorized access to SaaS (such as dangling access for former users) and helped the security team get more done and effectively integrate new identities and initiatives.